microsoft/botframework-solutions/docs/_docs/reference/skills/bestpractices.md

 }
 ```

-If you need a more complex prmopt you can implement it by inheriting `Microsoft.Bot.Builder.Dialogs.Prompt<T>`.
+If you need a more complex prompt you can implement it by inheriting `Microsoft.Bot.Builder.Dialogs.Prompt<T>`.
 Or read [Create your own prompts to gather user input](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-primitive-prompts?view=azure-bot-service-4.0&tabs=csharp) to learn more about custom prompt.

 ### Enable long running tasks